Aaron-Bopp/TIM/30_Topics/32_Terms/knowledge management.md

 	- [[Concepts are the fundamental unit of knowledge]]
 - Implementation and system design
 	- [[Note storage is important because it defines how you access and retain knowledge]]
-		- Plain text or [[markdown]] are common solutions do to their simplicity and extensibility
+		- Plain text or [[markdown]] are common solutions due to their simplicity and extensibility
 			- [[Basic tools for working with plaintext]]
 	- [[Prioritize understanding over organization or categorization]]
 		- [[Only organize as much as your data requires]]